Contributing to jQuery Foundation Documentation

 If you have any questions about getting things set up or if you're not sure about how to address a problem with the documentation, we're here to help.

-In addition, the jQuery Content Team holds a public, weekly meeting on Freenode at 1PM Eastern time in the #jquery-meeting channel.
+In addition, the jQuery Content Team holds a public meeting every two weeks on Freenode, at 1PM Eastern time in the

 If IRC is not your thing, but you still want to get in touch, please use the site's GitHub repo or send us an e-mail to